isabella232/sign-integrations.en/help/workday/quick-start.md

 ## Overview {#overview}

 This document is designed to help [!DNL Workday] administrators understand how to customize the [!DNL Workday] Business Processes to include Adobe Sign for obtaining e-signatures.
-To use Adobe Sign within [!DNL Workday], you need to know how to create and modify [!DNL Workday] items such as:
+To use Adobe Sign within [!DNL Workday], you must know how to create and modify [!DNL Workday] items such as:

 * Business Process Framework
 * Tenant Set-up and configuration